torchbox/wagtail-markdown/README.md

     "extensions": [],  # optional. a list of python-markdown supported extensions "extension_configs": {},  # optional. a dictionary with the extension name as key, and its configuration as value "extensions_settings_mode": "extend",  # optional.
 Possible values: "extend" or "override".
 Defaults to "extend".
+    "tab_length": 4,  # optional.
+Sets the tab_length used by python-markdown.
+Defaults to 4.
 }
 ```